UWST-Robotics/VEXBridge/README.md

 ![PCB Design](https://i.imgur.com/J7RirB9.png)
 # VEXBridge

-**VEXBridge** is a custom PCB designed by VEX-U team [DevilBots](https://devilbots.org) to easily interface 3rd party components such as a Raspberry Pi, Arduino, or ESP32 w/ a VEX V5 brain.
-Its made and designed in [KiCAD](https://www.kicad.org/) which is a free and open source design software for electronics.
+**VEXBridge** is a custom PCB designed by VEX-U team [DevilBots](https://devilbots.org) to easily interface 3rd-party components such as a Raspberry Pi, Arduino, or Jetson Nano with a VEX V5 brain.
+It includes a 5V regulator, UART bridge, and status LEDs for PWR/RX/TX.
+Its made and designed in [KiCAD](https://www.kicad.org/) which is a free and open source software for designing electrical PCBs.

-## Features

-- Integrated 5V Regulator for powering components (3A max)
-- Communicate w/ RS-232 w/ half-duplex
-- Status LEDs for power, transmit, and receive
-- ESD Protection w/ TVS diodes

 ## How to Use

 ### Power

 For voltage regulation, the bridge integrates a [LM2596S](https://www.ti.com/lit/ds/symlink/lm2596.pdf).
-This steps the fluctuating 12V rail from the VEX battery down to a stable 5V 3A max.
-While this isn't designed to drive DC motors, it should be enough to supply high powered SBCs such as the Jetson Nano.
+This steps the fluctuating 12V rail from the VEX battery down to a stable 5V (3A max).
+While this isn't designed to drive DC motors, it should be enough to power typical SBCs.

 ### Comms

-For communication, the bridge uses a [MAX485](https://www.analog.com/media/en/technical-documentation/data-sheets/MAX1487-MAX491.pdf) to convert the RS-485 signal to UART that can be used by common SBCs.
+For communication, the bridge uses a [MAX485](https://www.analog.com/media/en/technical-documentation/data-sheets/MAX1487-MAX491.pdf) to convert the RS-485 signal from the VEX Brain to UART which is used by common SBCs.
 Unfortunately, this connection is only half-duplex.
-By default, the RTS pin is pulled low which disabled transmitting and enables receiving.
+By default, the RTS pin is pulled low which disables transmission and enables receiving.
 In order to start transmitting data to the VEX brain, the RTS pin must be pulled high.
-This can be done directly within the SBC or using the ADI pins on the VEX brain.
+This can be done directly with the SBC GPIO or using the ADI pins on the VEX brain.

 #### PROS